 Dolphin performs a lot of consulting around the specifics of how to make self-service kiosks accessible.
 We thought it would be helpful to share the key areas in which our customers seek guidance.
 Considering these areas in relation to your own business will help you develop a better understanding of what will be involved for you to deliver accessible kiosks.
 We’ll also recommend actions you can take now, while you’re in the discovery and planning phase.

-Kiosk accessibility requires four components
+Kiosk accessibility requires an integration of several components

 There is a wide range of kiosk hardware models available, so it’s likely that you will consider models based on your setting and user conditions.
 For example, the restaurant industry often uses tabletop models, whereas you might notice hotels use stand-alone models for check-in.